 The 4 BEST Day Trips from Tokyo

 All of them can be reached in 1 or 2 hours by bus or train.
-All will reward you with tons of unique cultural experiences, stunning natural beauty, and exciting culinary adventures.
-You can’t go wrong with any of these 4.
+And all will reward you with tons of unique cultural experiences, rich historical sights, stunning natural beauty, and exciting culinary adventures.
+You can’t go wrong with any of these four and they will surely make your trip to Tokyo even more memorable.

 BONUS: I've created a FREE detailed PDF version of this 3-week Japan itinerary.
 The guide also includes step-by-step instructions for buying and using your Japan Rail Pass.